Until Next Year

-Our goal is to bring together college instructors who are engaged with teaching computer science to discuss best practices, present new ideas, challenge the status quo, propose new directions, debunk existing assumptions, advocate for new approaches, and present surprising or preliminary results.
-This year's theme is How the Pandemic Transformed Our Teaching, allowing participants to reflect on the difficult year behind us as we prepare to return to classrooms next fall.
+The 2021 workshop was held virtually over two half-days on August 10–11, 2021.
+It brought together college instructors who are engaged with teaching computer science to discuss best practices, present new ideas, challenge the status quo, propose new directions, debunk existing assumptions, advocate for new approaches, and present surprising or preliminary results.
+The 2021 theme was How the Pandemic Transformed Our Teaching, allowing participants to reflect on the difficult year behind us as we prepared to return to classrooms in Fall 2021.

 Schedule and Program